 Eight Easy Steps to a More Organized Desk

 Consider the current statistics: The use of office paper has tripled since the birth of the computer.
 The average office employee spends 1.5 hours a day (6 weeks per year) looking for misplaced things.
 Then there is the 21% of Americans who have missed vital work deadlines due to clutter.
 Nearly half say that disorganization causes them to work late at least twice a week.
-We are all overwhelmed by paper.

 Take an inventory of your work area.